Maxfield-Chen/functional-software-design/learning-path.md

     Learn why step 4 is better sometimes and when it makes sense to use either technique

-[-] Learn do notation and do some stuff in IO to make actual programs
+[x] Learn do notation and do some stuff in IO to make actual programs

     [x] Learn how to desugar do notation into a sequence of calls to (>>=)